DevilXD/TwitchDropsMiner/README.md

 @zarigata - For the entirety of the Portuguese (Português) translation.
 @alikdb - For the entirety of the Turkish (Türkçe) translation.
 @roobini-gamer - For the entirety of the French (Français) translation.
+@Sergo1217 - For the entirety of the Russian (Русский) translation.